pattonsgirl/CS3900-AppSoftwareDev/Microservices/Assignment2.md

 Score:  / 5 points

-- Create CustomerDTO class with proper field name & data type, and add required lombok annotations.
+- Create CustomerDTO and Customer Entity Model class with proper field name & data type, and add required lombok annotations.
 (1pt)
-- Create Controller, Service and DTO class for Customer with required annotations.
+- Create Controller, Service class and Repository interface for Customer with required annotations.
 (1pt)
 - Create /customers GET endpoint to retrieve customers data from database, and return 200 & 500 HTTP status response in given format.
 (2 pt)
 - Fixes of /products GET endpoint to retrieve products from database, and return 200 & 500 HTTP status response in given format.
 (1 pt)